apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/InterfaceClassification.md

 are internal or private interfaces.
 Also, some interfaces are targeted towards other specific subsystems.

-Identifying the audience of an interface helps defining the impact of breaking it.
+Identifying the audience of an interface helps define the impact of breaking it.
 For instance, it might be okay to break the compatibility of an interface whose audience is a small number of specific subsystems.
 On the other hand, it is probably not okay to break a protocol interface that millions of Internet